 - Aratiatia is well known for its dramatic water diversions creating the spectacular display of the full flow of released water over the temporarily exposed original waterfalls

 - Lake Karapiro with its place in New Zealand’s water sports is a hydro lake, artificially formed with the completion of Karapiro Dam

 There are nine structures in all, for the starting point of the chain is a control structure at the outlet of the lake on the edge of the town of Taupo.
 Built in 1941 this allows control of the lake level over 5 feet, its natural range.
-Check out Waikato Hydro Day Out for details.
-A fascinating slice of industrial history wrapped around glorious Waikato scenery.
+While the Waikato Hydro Day Out tours are currently unavailable, you can easily view highlights from roadside vantage points.
+Waikato dams are a fascinating slice of industrial history wrapped around glorious Waikato scenery.

 Cambridge is a gem with leafy lined main street filled with cafes, quirky shops, a vibrant weekend market and an excellent regional museum.
 A great place to finish your self-guided dam exploration tour of the Waikato River.